Dclark2434/Minotaurus/readme.md

 -Practiced importing and using modules.
 -Had a blast exploring the possibilities, even within such a simple framework.

+### TO DO
+As I learn more I am planning to:
+-Better handling of case-sensitivity
+-Create functions to handle game over and victory text.
+-Use a dictionary for the weapon choice instead to provide better readability.

 ### Feedback and Contribution
 I welcome any feedback, suggestions, or contributions.
 As this is a beginner project, there's always room for improvement or expansion.
 Feel free to open an issue or pull request if you spot something or have ideas!